phonewrites/devops-recipe-app-api/README.md

 To create a superuser to access the Django admin follow these steps.

 1. Run the below command and follow the in terminal instructions:
 ```sh
 docker compose run --rm app sh -c "python manage.py createsuperuser"
 ```
+>Use `--rm` flag to ensure that the temporary `app` service container does not persist in your system (in a stopped state)

 2. Browse the Django admin at [http://127.0.0.1:8000/admin] and login.